-- Help in preparing guidelines for planning, appraisal, monitoring, etc. of the Scheme, - Develop model illustrative village plans, and - Prepare training modules and train key personnel connected with the Scheme.
+- Help in preparing guidelines for planning, appraisal, monitoring, etc. of the Scheme. - Develop model illustrative village plans, and - Prepare training modules and train key personnel connected with the Scheme.

 A final view about State level institutions to be engaged will be taken by the concerned State Govt. in consultation with the Ministry of Social Justice & Empowerment.
-However, a suggestive list of Institutions which could be considered for the purpose at the State level is given at Annexure VIII.
+A list of Institutions selected by the PMAGY States of pilot phase is given at Annexure VII.